Lawnmower buying guide

 - Petrol vs battery (cordless) vs electric lawnmowers

-- What features do I need to look for?
+- What features do I need to look for in a lawnmower?

 Want to know how we get our review results?
 Check out how we test lawnmowers.